jisc-services/Public-Documentation/PublicationsRouter/sword-out/REPOSITORY.md

 This document provides information on how to get your repository set up to take deposits from Router.

-## PubRouter Account Setup
+## Publications Router Account Setup

-Firstly, you will need to contact [help@jisc.ac.uk](mailto:help@jisc.ac.uk?subject=PubRouter%20-%20account%20creation%20(institution)), mentioning Publications Router in your query, to have an account created.
+Firstly, you will need to contact [help@jisc.ac.uk](mailto:help@jisc.ac.uk?subject=Publications Router%20-%20account%20creation%20(institution)), mentioning Publications Router in your query, to have an account created.
 For that, you must provide:

 * The matching parameters using this [Excel template](https://pubrouter.jisc.ac.uk/static/csvtemplate_router_matching_params_XLS_FORMAT.xlsx) or equivalent [csv template](https://pubrouter.jisc.ac.uk/static/csvtemplate.csv).
-IMPORTANT: if using the Excel template it should be saved as a CSV file upon completion, as this is the only format supported by PubRouter.
+IMPORTANT: if using the Excel template it should be saved as a CSV file upon completion, as this is the only format supported by Publications Router.
 * A *username* and *password* for an account in your repository which has a role with the rights to create content via SWORDv2:
    * For Eprints deposits into *Manage Deposits* the account needs *User* role
    * For Eprints deposits into the *Review queue* an *Editor* or *Admin* role is required